system76/docs/_articles/login-loop.md

 layout: article
 title: Can't Log In or No Icons On Desktop
 description: >
   Are you getting stuck in a login loop, even though your password is correct?
-Are you logged in with no desktop icons?
+Do you see a black screen after you log in?
 keywords:
   - Support
   - Guides